 George Nolan, MCE 146 Wood Shop Manager, WCI

-Even the heartiest white pine, lovingly prepared and assembled needs an annual tune-up.
+Even the heartiest yellow pine, lovingly prepared and assembled needs an annual tune-up.
 These benches are open 24/7, outside, and do get battered by the elements.

 The League for People with Disabilities in Baltimore is committed to providing people with disabilities the opportunities gain independence through a comprehensive array of services.
 Through our friend, Firesoul and CEO of the League, David Greenberg, we became aware of great things afoot with their workforce development efforts—and there it was: the solution.
 The workforce squad from the League are just the capable hands needed to perform these essential tasks.
 Now we’ve got a mighty crew—self-named “Renew Crew”—on top of treating and maintaining the local benches in the Baltimore area.